PRBonn/online_place_recognition/readme.md

 ## Troubleshooting

-In case the code is not working for you or you experience some code related problems, please open an issue [here](https://gitlab.com/ovysotska/online_place_recognition/issues).
+In case the code is not working for you or you experience some code related problems, please consider openning an issue.